Crockpot Roast

 🥗 Ingredients Breakdown

-The Foundation: Beef & Basics
+The Foundation: Beef & Base Liquids

-Aromatics & Spices: Building the Flavor Base
+Aromatics & Spices: Building the Flavor Layer

-Finishing Touches: Veggies That Soak Up Goodness
+The Secret Weapons: Veggies that Soak Up Goodness

 With your ingredients prepped and ready, let's get cooking.
 Here’s where the fun really begins...